Asor-Development/Appian/Notes/Records/RECORDS.md

 - querying will be faster
 - when getting data from some sort of API you can configure data to sync at certain time depending on your business requirment
 - When you enable data sync, you can apply record-level security to specify who can view each record
+- can sync up to 4 million rows of data

 ## Define how users view your data